ArnoSaine/use-axios/README.md

 > ⚠️ Please note that as of yet (2019-10) unstable parts of the React API were used to create this library.
 You might need to update your version of `use-axios` if the API is changed in a future version of React.

 > ⚠️ Excessive use leads to render “waterfalls”.
 Please consider whether or not [suspense for data fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) is the right approach for your application.
+If not, there's also an [`isLoading`](#not-ready-for-suspense) style API.

 > ℹ This is a React hook for data fetching inside a function component body.
 Use regular `axios` for requests in `onSubmit`, `onClick` etc.